Frequently Asked Questions

 What is a midwife?

-Midwives are health care professionals specializing in pregnancy and childbirth who develop a trusting relationship with their clients, which results in confident, supported labor and birth.
+Midwives are health care professionals specializing in pregnancy and childbirth who develop a trusting relationship with their clients, resulting in confident, supported labor and birth.
 While there are different types of midwives practicing in various settings, all midwives are trained to provide comprehensive prenatal care and education, guide labor and birth, address complications, and care for newborns.
 Many midwives also provide preconception care and routine well-body reproductive care throughout the life cycle.

 The Midwifery Model of Care is a fundamentally different approach to pregnancy and childbirth than contemporary obstetrics.
 Our model of care includes:

-• Monitoring the physical, psychological and social well-being of the birthing parent throughout the childbearing cycle
+Monitoring the physical, psychological and social well-being of the birthing parent throughout the childbearing cycle

-• Providing the birth parent and family with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support
+Providing the birth parent and family with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support

 Is homebirth safe?